jtr6/collaborative_working/README.md

 3) Accept the invitation that arrives via email - note: you need to be logged in to GitHub to see this!
 4) Explore the workspace!
 Check out the "projects" tab above for a to-do list, and the "wiki" tab.
 Add your name to the collaborators list.

 Depending on your familiarity with git, you can either edit the wiki, projects and files in-browser, or you can clone this repository & work locally with your usual git workflow, committing changes regularly.
+Working groups should come up with a workflow - this could involve each member creating a branch to make changes, and doing a pull request to merge.

 If you're new to using git & GitHub, here's a suggested workflow for editing things in-browser: [GitHub workflow](https://github.blog/2013-07-11-github-flow-in-the-browser/)